Are Ants Just a Nuisance, or Can They Actually Damage My Home?

 Fire ants are smaller, at 1/10 to 1/14 inch.
 They can be red, brown, or black with copper-colored heads.
 The nasty thing about these ants is that they hunt down and sting anything that they think is a threat.
 They are also very territorial and protective of their space.

 Most of the time, however, you’ll find this ant in your yard, not your home.
-However, perimeter ant control for homes is important to keep these ants with painful stings away from you and your family.
+However, perimeter ant control for homes is essential to keep these ants, which can cause painful stings, away from you and your family.

 Ant Infestation Facts